zanata/zanata.github.io/_posts/2001-01-02-create-project.md

  1. **Create a project.**
  1. [Create a version]({{ site.url }}/help/projects/create-version) under the project.
- 1. Add documents to the version.
+ 1. Add documents to the version:
    - Using the website
    - Using the [command-line client push]({{ site.url }}/help/cli/cli-push) command